Vestibular Rehab.

 The most important part of a Vestibular Assessment is the subjective history (aka all the questions).
 There are many different reasons someone can have dizziness or vertigo.
 A thorough Q&A prior to any physical assessment can help your therapist to know how to proceed.

-The subjective history will guide your therapist’s next steps.
-If Hypofunction is suspected, your therapist will take you through a variety of physical assessment tools to determine the factors that play a role in your vertigo symptoms.
-This is how they will develop your treatment plan.
+We use a subjective history to guide your therapist’s next steps.
+If Hypofunction is suspected, your therapist will take you through a variety of physical assessments:

 Oculomotor assessment